Ads.com, LLC Monetizer Program - Terms and Conditions

 11.2 All Confidential Information will remain the property of Company, all rights and licenses granted by Company to Publisher shall cease immediately, and Publisher shall promptly return, or destroy and certify in writing the destruction of all Confidential Information of Company.
 The confidentiality of Confidential Information and the obligation of confidentiality hereunder shall survive any expiration or termination of these MP Terms until such time as the information in question ceases to be confidential, except for trade secrets.

-11.3 Except for the date(s) that Publisher may be found to violate these MP Terms, upon expiration or termination of the contractual relationship, and subject to factors that affect payment and payment terms and conditions in Company’s sole discretion, Company will send to Publisher the balance of the Commission due in accordance with Section 8 and suspend or delete Publisher’s MP Account.
+11.3 Except for the date(s) that Publisher may be found to violate these MP Terms, upon expiration or termination of the contractual relationship, and subject to factors that affect payment and payment terms and conditions in Company’s sole discretion, Company will send to Publisher the balance of the Commission due, subject to and in accordance with Section 8, and suspend or delete Publisher’s MP Account.

 12.PUBLISHER’S REPRESENTATIONS AND WARRANTIES